 These accounts form part of the consolidated accounts for London Councils.
-A copy of the consolidated accounts for 2019/20 can be obtained from the Director of Corporate Resources, 591⁄2 Southwark Street, London, SE1 0AL.
+A copy of the consolidated accounts for 2020/21 can be obtained from the Director of Corporate Resources, 591⁄2 Southwark Street, London, SE1 0AL and London Councils' website (www.londoncouncils.gov.uk).